 Also Read: Ten Things Travel Taught Me

-Abandoning the embarrassment of incorrect speech and hopeless pronunciation, I jumped at every opportunity of conversation.
-I taught myself grammar from a book; the grammatical concepts wiped off the doubts that had surfaced with Chilean Spanish.
-Minor mistakes never mattered to Chileans; I was being an idealistic Virgo.
-I watched the news with subtitles.
-Waited for the sterile soap operas that I would not deign to watch back home.
+Abandoning the embarrassment of incorrect speech and hopeless pronunciation, I jumped at every opportunity for conversation.
+I taught myself Spanish grammar from a book.
+The grammatical concepts wiped off the doubts that had surfaced listening to the conflicting Chilean Spanish of the people around me.
+I watched the news with subtitles and waited for the sterile soap operas I would not deign to watch back home.

 Hand gestures concluded what words could not.
 A hand wave to the left meant past; right meant future.
 Instead of Spanish, I was mastering sign language.

 I was so exhausted sometimes that instead of processing the words my brain just queued them up.
-Understanding and speaking Spanish involved constant brainwork to which it wasn’t used to.
+Studying Spanish involved constant brainwork to which it wasn’t used to.
 I nodded along; everyone believed I concurred a lot.

-Ruined conversations — courtesy my broken Spanish — revisited, like a nagging partner.
+Ruined conversations — courtesy of my broken Spanish — revisited, like a nagging partner.

 Once, I went to the pharmacy to buy sanitary napkins.
-As I stood at the counter, I realized that I did not know the Spanish words for a sanitary napkin.
-I gazed at the pharmacist.
-As if I was trying to recall a chemical equation for mixing chemicals in a test tube, while the lab assistant observed.
-The pharmacist finally said something about women’s sanitary needs, and I shouted, si (yes).
+But all I could do was stand at the counter and stare at the pharmacist like a fool.
+I hadn’t Googled the Spanish word for sanitary napkin.
+I squinted hard as if I was trying to recall a chemical equation, while the lab assistant watched me.
+He finally said something about women’s sanitary needs, and I shouted, si (yes).

-I could not avoid visiting a dentist when my molar, with a cavity as huge as my fist, ached.
-The dentist explained the problem to my host mother, and both the ladies knitted their eyebrows together while my host mother occasionally peeped into my mouth and kept repeating muy mal (very bad).
-I wondered, with an open mouth and drooling saliva, if I was dying.
-My brain rushed to my assistance and convinced me that a dentist would not know that.
+Another time I could not avoid visiting a dentist when my molar with a cavity as huge as my fist started aching.
+The dentist explained the problem to my host mother.
+Both the ladies knitted their eyebrows.
+My host mother peeped into my mouth occasionally and kept repeating muy mal (very bad).
+(Instead of visiting a dentist, I suggest you go on one of these 50 adventures in Chile.)

-Once, in a jewelry shop, I asked the material of the ring by giving reference to the Olympics.
-Of course, gold and silver can be only referred by Olympics standings.
+Once, in a jewelry shop, I asked about the material of the ring by giving reference to the Olympics.
+Of course, gold and silver can be only referred to by Olympics standings.
 I used to go to a top-floor, ocean-view coffee shop in the shopping mall.
-I ordered so many cups of coffee and tea, but only once or twice I got what I wanted.
+I ordered so many cups of coffee and tea, but only once or twice did I get what I wanted.

 They even watched me with welled-up eyes when I stood up on my Spanish feet on their continent.
-As I bought groceries or took a cab for the first time, I dashed through the door to narrate my success story, while the housemates and the host mother watched me proudly.
+As I bought groceries or took a cab for the first time, I dashed through the door to narrate my success story to Ceci and other volunteers.
+They all watched me proudly.

-With basic conversations, a bridge started getting built between the South American people and I. As I comprehended more, it grew longer and stronger.
-South Americans also cemented the bricks in the bridge from their end by enunciating and repeating the words, by rewording, and by being patient even when they were unsure if I understood.
+With basic conversations, a bridge started getting built between the Chileans and me.
+As I comprehended more, the bridge grew longer and stronger.
+South Americans also cemented the bricks in the bridge from their end by enunciating and repeating the words, rewording, and being patient.

 Some nights, I hit the bed joyfully; other nights, I tossed around wondering if we would ever understand each other completely.
-I dreaded a vacuum of relationships that I thought I could never form: with people such as my host mother, professors and my students at the school, friends of people I knew, and men whom I liked.
+I craved deep relationships with my host mother, professors, students, friends of people I knew, and men whom I liked.
 But I feared I will never be able to connect with them.

 My fears never materialized.

-In my farewell speech, the director of my school said that my evergreen smile reminded her of the sole purpose of life: being happy.
+In my farewell speech, the director of my school said my evergreen smile reminded her of the sole purpose of life: being happy.
 My host mother was in tears when I left as she was not sure if she will ever get a daughter again who always cared.
-When I visited my students for the last time before returning back to India, they told me that they wanted me back as they had gotten used to me and missed my classes.
-Some of the boys wanted to marry me.
+When I bid goodbye to my students, they told me to continue teaching as they had gotten used to me and missed my classes.

 I made a lot of friends.
 Cooked Indian food in their closest gatherings.
-Danced on Bollywood songs with them.
-They wished if I could marry their sons.
+Danced on Bollywood songs.
+They wished I could marry their sons.
 They said they will cry when I leave, and they did.

-And apart from my social nature and goodness of the people of Chile, my colloquial Spanish played a big role in forming these connections. ( ideas on understanding our emotions better.)
+And along with the goodness of the people of Chile, my colloquial Spanish played a big role in forming these connections. ( ideas on understanding our emotions better.)

-But how did I learn the day-to-day conversational, heart-winning style?
+But how did I learn the colloquial Chilean Spanish?—My Story Learning Spanish

-Conversing in a language colloquially is an art: like baking bread.
-You need the perfect flour-to-water ratio, activated, frothy yeast, some sugar, the right temperature, and the impeccable rise along with kneading: a demanding skill, and punching of the dough.
-You miss any one of these, and the bread will lack the crackling crust or the soft crumb.
+Conversing in a language colloquially is an art, like baking bread.
+You need the perfect flour-to-water ratio, frothy yeast, some sugar, the right temperature, and the impeccable rise.
+One has to also knead and punch the dough.
+If you miss any one of these, the bread will not have the crackling crust or the soft crumb.
 Recipes and Youtube videos help, but you will only nail the preparation once you have made it a few times with love and care.

-Similarly, you have to practice colloquial conversations by talking to native speakers.
+To be able to speak colloquially, we will have to talk to native speakers.
 If you are attentive, you grasp the accent, appropriate words, modifications, speed, and idioms.
-As I have been a talker all my life, I noticed all these little nuances, practiced them, and these amalgamated me with the people.
+As I have been a talker all my life, I noticed all these little nuances, practiced them, and these amalgamated me with the people of Chile.

-I have seen truck drivers, who let me hitchhike, light up as I referred to them as Caballero (gentlemen).
-Or women gleaming with pride as I complimented their cheese empanadas with idioms.
+I have seen truck drivers who gave me a ride light up as I referred to them as Caballero (gentlemen).
+Or women gleaming with pride as I complimented their cheese empanadas with chilenismos.

-As I started speaking Spanish, even conversations back home and English writing simmered in Spanish pots.
+As I started to understand Spanish, even conversations back home and English writing simmered in Spanish pots.

-Traveling solo, especially as a woman, without knowing the language, is like driving at night on a mountain road without street lights and under heavy fog.
-There are hairpin bends, and you can’t see beyond fifty meters.
+Traveling solo, especially as a woman, without knowing the language, is like driving at night on a mountain road without street lights in heavy fog.
+The road has hairpin bends, and you can’t see beyond fifty meters.
 There are infinite possibilities for accidents.